BajpaiDeepika/SE-StayBeautiful/README.md

  More information can be found on the user manual.

  Team members:
- Deepika Bajpai
- Vaishali Sainaath
- Akshada More
- Niteesh Kumar Akurati
+ Deepika Bajpai,Vaishali Sainaath,Akshada More,Niteesh Kumar Akurati